BOWKER VALE GOVERNING BODY

 - Staff elected by Head, teachers and support staff at the school.
 The Head teacher is entitled to be a staff governor without an election - at Bowker Vale we have 2 staff governors

-- Persons appointed by Manchester as the local education authority - at Bowker Vale we have 1 LA governor
+- Persons appointed by Manchester as the Local Authority (LA) - at Bowker Vale we have 1 LA governor

 - Community, or Co-opted governors who are appointed by other members of the governing body - at Bowker Vale we have 4 Co-opted governors

-- At Bowker Vale we also have 1 associate members
+- At Bowker Vale we also have 1 associate member

 Usually a governor is appointed for a period of four years but may subsequently be eligible for re-appointment or re-election.

 Governing bodies are responsible to parents, funders and the community.
-The governing body's main role is to help raise standards of achievement.
-It:
+The governing body's main role is to help raise standards of achievement by being;

-- is accountable for the performance of the school to parents and the wider community
+- accountable for the performance of the school to parents and the wider community

-- makes decisions on the school's budget and staffing
+- able to make decisions on the school's budget and staffing

-- makes sure the national curriculum is taught
+- able to make sure the national curriculum is taught

-- decides how the school can encourage pupil's spiritual, moral and social development
+- able to decide how the school can encourage pupil's spiritual, moral and social development

-- makes sure the school provides for all its pupils, including those with special needs
+- able to make sure the school provides for all its pupils, including those with special needs

 Governors are at the heart of how a school operates.
 It is important they get things right.
 How they do their job affects the interests of pupils, staff morale and how the school is seen by parents and others in the community.